Skip navigation

 This program is for permanent and temporary migrants who are active in their community.
 If you help organise events or bring people to them, or help members of your community to access information and services, you are who we are looking for!

 Successful applicants will attend a paid 5-day training program.
-Training will take between 9am and 5pm and all successful applicants are required to attend.
+Training will take place during business hours and all successful applicants are required to attend.

 After training, engagement will be irregular and not expected to exceed 7 hours in any given month.
 Ambassadors will plan, organise, and deliver community information sessions, each of which will take approximately one full day of work spread over multiple days.